 Michael Porter and Sustainable Competitive Advantage

 In 1985, Harvard Business School professor Michael Porter wrote "Competitive Advantage."
-It is the definitive business school textbook on the topic.
-He wrote it to help companies can create a sustainable competitive advantage.
+It's the definitive business school textbook on the topic.
+He wrote it to help companies to create a sustainable competitive advantage.
 Just because a company is the market leader now, doesn't mean it will be forever.
 A company must create clear goals, strategies, and operations to build sustainable competitive advantage.
 The corporate culture and values of the employees must be in alignment with those goals.

 Porter outlined the three primary ways companies achieve a sustainable advantage.
 They are cost leadership, differentiation, and focus.
-Porter identified these strategies by researching companies.
+Porter identified these strategies by researching hundreds of companies.

 Cost leadership means companies provide reasonable value at a lower price.
 Firms do this by continuously improving operational efficiency.
 That usually means paying their workers less.
-Some compensate by offering intangible benefits such as stock options, benefits or promotional opportunities.
+Some compensate for lower wages by offering intangible benefits such as stock options, benefits, or promotional opportunities.
 Others take advantage of unskilled labor surpluses.
-As these businesses grow, they can use economies of scale and buy in bulk.
+As these businesses grow, they can benefit from economies of scale and buy in bulk.
 Walmart and Costco are good examples of cost leadership.
-But sometimes they pay their workers less than the cost of living.

 Focus means the company's leaders understand and service their target market better than anyone else.
 Their either use cost leadership or differentiation to do that.
-The key to focusing is to choose one specific target market.
+The key to a successful focus strategy is to choose a very specific target market.
 Often it's a tiny niche that larger companies don't serve.
 For example, community banks use a focus strategy to gain sustainable competitive advantage.
 They target local small businesses or high net worth individuals.
 Their target audience enjoys the personal touch that big banks may not be able to give.